-Before founding ibu in 2013, Susan Hull Walker studied world religions at Harvard Divinity School and served for eighteen years as a minister in Maine, San Francisco, and Charleston, South Carolina.
-Returning to school to study fiber arts at SCAD, she learned to weave and speak in the language of cloth.
-It opened her eyes to a woman's way of recording her mind and soul.
+Susan Hull Walker founded Ibu in 2014 in Charleston, SC.
+Prior to creating the social enterprise, Walker studied world religions at Harvard Divinity School and served for eighteen years as a minister in Maine, San Francisco, and Charleston, South Carolina.
+Returning to school to study fiber arts at Savannah College of Art and Design, she learned to weave and speak in the language of cloth.
+This opened her eyes to a woman's way of recording her mind and soul.
 What she didn't find in parchment and page, she found in textiles.
-A woman's soul-rich text.
-As a weaver, Susan began to work with women's cooperatives around the world to preserve their skills and stories in cloth.
-Her designs showcase the sumptuous beauty of the world's textiles, created now for women who want to belong to what is bold and strong, eruptive and free.
-Susan lives in Charleston, South Carolina and Santa Fe, New Mexico, traveling frequently to visit artisans, speak about the movement, and spread the Ibu love.
-Contact her directly at Susan@IbuMovement.com.